BeanstalkFarms/Beanstalk-Governance-Proposals/bfcp/bfcp-a-10-rex.md

 Need a more transparent group of BFC members to keep the community engaged.
 Currently all timelines and project updates are discussed behind closed doors.

 ## New BFC Members
 Going forward BFC members should be able to effectively communicate development and audit plans and timelines.
-We will support paying these contributors so long as they effectively keep communicating with farmers.
+We will support paying these contributors so long as they effectively keep communicating with farmers. so long as they effectively keep communicating with farmers.